zipvilization/Zipvilization/world/solumview/index.md

 - yield,
 - or speculative performance.

-Its purpose is to answer a different question:
+Its purpose is to answer:

-> **What does this Colonist and this Territory look like inside Zipvilization?**
+> **What exists inside this Colonist's Territory?**

+and eventually:

+> **What is happening there right now?**

 The blockchain address is the technical anchor.

-The Territory is the world meaning.
+The Territory is the world.

 ---

 # SolumView Is Not SolumTools

-SolumTools provides observation and data.
+SolumTools provides the translated state.

-It can answer:
+It can answer questions such as:

 - What does this address hold?
 - What territorial scale does that support?